codyzu/mfs-js/README.md

 Modern full-stack javascript

-This repo serves a POC of my talk on Mondern full-stack javascript.
+This repo serves a POC of my talk on modern full-stack javascript.

 ## Setup